Evaluation Metrics as Averaged Outcomes of Fair Gambles: Related Work

 \section{Related Work}

 The content of this paper has been motivated by and built upon several strands of work.
 We contextualize our findings in two sections.
 One section focuses on the testing of forecasts.
-One section concentrates on the duality of regret and calibration.
+The other section concentrates on the duality of regret and calibration.